cs10/su16/checkoffs.md

 * Show us the `Are any equal _, _, _ ?` block.
 * Show us the fixed version of the three `sum of numbers between _ and _` blocks and explain what you fixed.
 * Show us the fixed `draw house` block.
-* What does "the check block" do?
+* What does the "Check Block" do?

 ## Lab 4: Finch Robots  {#lab4}